nottrobin/maas-docs/en/installconfig-snap-install.md

 After entering your password, the snap will download and install from the *stable* channel.
 However, MAAS needs initialising before it's ready to go.

-!!!
-Note:
+[note]
 `--devmode` is currently a required argument and gives the MAAS snap access to all system resources, similar to an installed `deb` package.
+[/note]

 ## Initialisation